Lucas di Grassi: GP2 Series and Formula One testing (2006–2009)

-He scored his first win of the year in the fourteenth round of the season at Istanbul, and took the lead of the championship, but Glock moved back ahead of him when he won the sprint race at the same track.
+Di Grassi scored his first win of the year in the fourteenth round of the season at Istanbul, and took the lead of the championship, but Glock moved back ahead of him when he won the sprint race at the same track.
 Heading into the final race of the season at Valencia, di Grassi was two points adrift of Glock and said that he was not worried over outside factors determining the title.
 In changeable weather conditions, di Grassi started on wet tyres, but the rain let up, and he entered the pit lane after two laps for the slick tyres.
 He pushed too hard on the slippery surface and beached his car in the gravel trap.
 Glock took the victory in the sprint race and earned one additional point for the fastest lap to clinch the title while di Grassi struggled throughout to finish outside of the top ten.

-Di Grassi had no intentions of remaining in GP2 for 2008 as due to his relationship with Renault he was developing the series's new Dallara GP2/08 chassis in addition to his Formula One test and reserve driver duties.
+Di Grassi had no intentions of remaining in GP2 for 2008 as due to his relationship with Renault, he was developing the series's new Dallara GP2/08 chassis in addition to his Formula One test and reserve driver duties.
 However, he resumed his GP2 career that year by securing a drive at Campos Racing from round four onwards, replacing the 2007 Formula Renault 3.5 Series runner-up Ben Hanley.
 With three-second places and one fourth-place finish, di Grassi was the highest-scoring driver over the first two race meetings in which he took part.
 Two wins followed and he briefly looked set for a surprising championship challenge, before a final lap collision with Giorgio Pantano (who was disqualified for the incident) at Spa-Francorchamps effectively ended di Grassi's hopes.
 He finished an eventual third, ten points behind Pantano despite six fewer races.